Golf Tutorials

 By Spencer Lanoue

 The PGA Tour’s RBC Heritage tournament is played every year at Harbour Town Golf Links, located in the Sea Pines Resort on Hilton Head Island, South Carolina.
 Famously held the week after the Masters, this event offers a complete change of pace, swapping Augusta's wide-open spaces for a tricky, strategic test of precision.
-In this article, we’ll break down exactly what makes Harbour Town such a unique challenge, tour a few of its signature holes, and give you some actionable coaching advice for how to think your way around a classic golf course like this.
+In this article, we’ll break down exactly what makes Harbour Town such a unique challenge, tour a few of its signature holes, and give you some actionable coaching advice on how to think your way around a classic golf course like this.

 Harbour Town Golf Links: A Shot-Maker's Paradise